Your fractional CFO for owner-operated wineries.

 Quarterly Buyer Alignment Audit (subscription cadence inside Engage and Manage) catches signal drift before it shows up in numbers.
 Monthly cohort intelligence on what your peers are doing in shipment composition, club communication, allocation strategy.
 The retainer tiers (Engage, Manage) put a CFO-grade voice in your monthly and quarterly business reviews.

 A quarterly digital-performance benchmark of the Central Coast wine market.
-Every tracked winery scored on six dimensions, an AI-visibility leaderboard, town-by-town performance, and quarter-over-quarter movement that names who is gaining and losing ground.
+Every tracked winery scored on six dimensions, an AI-visibility leaderboard, and town-by-town standings.

 What winery owners ask